plone/plone.restapi/docs/source/endpoints/navroot.md

 :language: http
 ```

-In a multilingual site, if the navigation root is requested for content inside a language folder, the response has the language folder information as a navigation root:
+In a multilingual site, if the navigation root is requested for content inside a language folder:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests
     :request: ../../../src/plone/restapi/tests/http-examples/navroot_lang_content_get.req
 ```

-The response will contain the navigation root information for the site:
+The response has the language folder information as a navigation root:

 ```{literalinclude} ../../../src/plone/restapi/tests/http-examples/navroot_lang_content_get.resp
 :language: http